Cucumber JSON results¶

 Cucumber JSON format¶

-Download example file: example_cucumber_report.json
+Download our example file here: example_cucumber_report.json

 keyword: Stored as container classification